- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 Ingredients

-- 2 bags (12 oz each, ) Cranberries
+• 2 bags (12 oz each, ) Cranberries

-- Optional: 1 cup of cranberry juice (you can use water instead, but this adds more flavor)
+• Optional: 1 cup of cranberry juice (you can use water instead, but this adds more flavor)

-- Optional: 1/2 cup of orange juice (a nice complimentary flavor)
+• Optional: 1/2 cup of orange juice (a nice complimentary flavor)

 If you plan to can it for later:

-- Jar grabber (to pick up the hot jars)
+• Jar grabber (to pick up the hot jars)

-- Lid lifter (has a magnet to pick the lids out of the boiling water where you sanitize them. ($2 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates)t)
+• Lid lifter (I like the lid rack that holds 12 lids or you can pull them out one at a time with the lid-lifter that has a magnet from the almost-boiling water where you sanitize them. ($4 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates)t)

-- Jar funnel ($2 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates)t)
+• Jar funnel ($4 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates)t)

-- At least 1 large pot
+• At least 1 large pot

-- Large spoons and ladles
+• Large spoons and ladles,

-- 1 Water Bath Canner (a huge pot with a lifting rack to sanitize the jars of jellied cranberry sauce after filling (about $30 to $35 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates) You CAN use a large pot instead, but the canners are deeper, and have a rack top make lifting the jars out easier.
+• 1 water bath canner (a huge pot with a lifting rack to sanitize the jars of jellied cranberry sauce after filling (about $30 to $35 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates) You CAN use a large pot instead, but the canners are deeper, and have a rack top make lifting the jars out easier.
 If you plan on canning every year, they're worth the investment.

-Recipe and Directions
+Recipe and Directionscranberries

 Step 1 - Get your cranberries

-grocery stores sell the 12 oz bags.
-Look for firm berries with a dark
+There are very few places to pick your own, but happily, they store and transport well, so there probably isn't much difference.
+Most grocery stores sell the 12 oz bags.
+Look for firm berries with a dark color.

-2 - If you are canning: Wash the jars and lids
+Canning jars in the dishwasherStep 2 - If you are canning: Wash the jars and lids

 If you will be canning the cranberry sauce, now's a good time to get the jars ready, so you won't be rushed later.
 If you're not canning the sauce, just skip this step.
 The dishwasher is fine for the jars; especially if it has a "sanitize" cycle, the water bath processing will sanitize them as well as the contents!
 If you don't have a dishwasher with a sanitize cycle, you can wash the containers in hot, soapy water and rinse, then sanitize the jars by boiling them 10 minutes, and keep the jars in hot water until they are used.
 Leave the jars in the dishwasher on "heated dry" until you are ready to use them.
 Keeping them hot will prevent the jars from breaking when you fill them with the hot jellied cranberry sauce.

-Put the lids into a pan of hot, but not quite boiling water (that's what the manufacturer's recommend) for 5 minutes, and use the magnetic "lid lifter wand" to pull them out.
+Put the lids into a pan of hot, but not quite boiling water (that's what the manufacturer's recommend) for 10 minutes, and use the magnetic "lid lifter wand" to pull them out.

-2- Wash the cranberries
+Step 2- Wash the cranberries

-a large bowl of cold water, and swirl them around, scoop them out with your
+Pour them in to a large bowl of cold water, and swirl them around, scoop them out with your fingers, feeling for any mushy berries, as you scoop.
+Discard any mushy, soft berries.

 The picture of the 4 berries shows you unripe through ripe.
 I'd throw out the one on the far left, but use the other 3.